LoadingLoading/attention-benchmark/readme.md

 This benchmarking study underscores the importance of choosing attention mechanisms based on comprehensive efficiency metrics.
 Attention mechanisms such as FlashAttention, Linear Attention, and ScaledDotProductAttention emerge as leading choices for environmentally sustainable and resource-efficient AI.

+## Future Work

+Future work will focus on several important directions:

+- **Scalability Analysis**: Evaluate the attention mechanisms on larger-scale open models to understand their performance in more complex scenarios.
+- **Diverse Dataset Benchmarking**: Benchmark the attention mechanisms using more varied and multi-task datasets to assess their adaptability and performance across different workloads.
+- **Hardware Variation Analysis**: Extend benchmarking to different GPU architectures to investigate how attention mechanisms perform across varying hardware environments.

 ## Getting Started

 ### Installation

 ```bash
 git clone https://github.com/LoadingLoading/attention-benchmark

 cd attention-benchmark

 pip install -r requirements.txt
 ```